sdeniau/Getting-and-Cleaning-Data-course-project/Codebook.md

 ## Variables <a name="variables"></a>

-* `subject`: the ID of the volunteer ranging from 1 - 30
+* `subject`: the ID of the volunteers ranging from 1 - 30
 * `activity_lab`: specific activities that were performing(`WALKING`, `WALKING_UPSTAIRS`, `WALKING_DOWNSTAIRS`, `SITTING`, `STANDING`, `LAYING`)
 * Average of measurements :